AGAPIA/sgan/README.md

 - Added Flask support to do inference from other frameworks (check evaluate_mode.py)
 - Inference works on CPU for less dependencies and faster feedback when small number of agents
  - Corrected a train vs eval option

+Using these options to do inference from another project using Flask --model_path models/sgan-p-models/eth_8_model.pt --external True

 # Social GAN